 The Pearson Edexcel Level 1/Level 2 GCSE (9-1) in Business consists of two externally-examined 90 minute papers.
-Pupils must complete all assessments in May/June in any single year (2021).
+Pupils must complete all assessments in May/June of the second year of the course.
 There are no coursework or controlled assessment projects.